 Restaurants with stars

 Zaranda is the only two-Michelin-starred restaurant, within the rural 5-star Castell Son Claret hotel near Es Capdellà.
-The restaurant’s chef/patron Fernando P Arellano even cooked for Spain’s royal family during their summer 2016 island visit.
+The restaurant’s chef/patron Fernando P Arellano even cooked for Spain’s royal family during their summer holidays on Mallorca.

 The one-star Es Fum at the St Regis Mardavall Mallorca Resort offers a choice of tasting menus.
 These include menus for vegetarians and junior gourmets who also want the best cuisine.